tonyrog/dloader/README.md

 Dynamic loader
 ==============

-dloader is used to load drivers and nif using the inet loader.
+dloader is used to load drivers and nifs using the inet loader.
 This can be used when developing embedded code or when runnig slave nodes that are using drivers or nifs.